storesafe/cordova-sqlite-storage/README.md

 - Multi-page apps are not supported and known to be broken on Android (and Amazon Fire-OS).
 - Using web workers is currently not supported and known to be broken on Android (and Amazon Fire-OS).
-- Triggers have only been tested on iOS, known to be broken on ~~Android (without [sqlite4java](https://code.google.com/p/sqlite4java/)) and~~ Amazon Fire-OS.
+- Triggers have only been tested on iOS, known to be broken on Android (in case [sqlite4java](https://code.google.com/p/sqlite4java/) is disabled) and Amazon Fire-OS.
-- INSERT statement that affects multiple rows (due to SELECT cause or using triggers, for example) does not report proper rowsAffected on ~~Android or~~ Amazon Fire-OS.
+- INSERT statement that affects multiple rows (due to SELECT cause or using triggers, for example) does not report proper rowsAffected on Android (in case [sqlite4java](https://code.google.com/p/sqlite4java/) is disabled) or Amazon Fire-OS.
 - On Windows (8.1), rowsAffected can be wrong when there are multiple levels of nesting of INSERT statements.

 ## Other limitations